 Valuations based on one or more quoted prices in markets that are not active or for which all significant inputs are observable, either directly or indirectly.

-Level 3 - Valuation techniques with significant unobservable inputs d.
-Fair value (continued)
+Level 3 - Valuation techniques with significant unobservable inputs

 Valuations based on inputs that are unobservable and significant to the overall fair value measurement.